cookievirus/ioos.github.io-hugo/content/about.md

 The [_**Guidance for Implementation of the Integrated Ocean Observing System (IOOS) Data Management and Communications (DMAC) Subsystem**_](http://www.ioos.noaa.gov/data/contribute_data.html) describes the responsibilities of an IOOS Data Provider published on the official IOOS Web site.

-## IOOS Service Registration Procedure Guidelines
+## IOOS Service Registration Guidelines

 Registration of the IOOS services allows the wide range of various clients to efficiently discover U.S. IOOS data.
-The [IOOS Service Registration Procedure Guide](http://ioos.github.io/registry/) describes the registration process, elaborates on IOOS Catalog and NGDC Registry interaction, and provides examples of metadata querying.
+The [IOOS Service Registration Guide](http://ioos.github.io/registry/) describes the registration process, elaborates on IOOS Catalog and NGDC Registry interaction, and provides examples of Registry querying for metadata.

 ## SOS Guidelines